krasserm/krasserm.github.io/industry.md

 07.1998 - 01.1999, [Austrian Red Cross](http://www.roteskreuz.at/)

 **Patient transportation management system**
 Development of a patient transportation management system in the IT department of the Red Cross in Graz, Austria.
-Selected from a pool of candidates during my civil service at the Red Cross.
+Work done during my civil service at the Red Cross.